 (4) The annual incentive for each of Messrs.
-O'Driscoll, Sanchez and Kouchnir is paid in each of their home country's currency, UK pound sterling, US dollar, and European Euro respectively.
-Exchange rates used to calculate the Canadian dollar equivalent are the rates quoted by the Bank of Canada as its exchange rate on June 30, 2017: UK pound sterling at 1.6862, USD at 1.2977 and European Euro at 1.4813.
+O'Driscoll and Sanchez and Ms. Martin is paid in each of their home country's currency, UK pound sterling, US dollar, and European Euro respectively.
+Exchange rates used to calculate the Canadian dollar equivalent are the rates quoted by the Bank of Canada as its exchange rate on June 30, 2018: UK pound sterling at 1.
+7357, USD at 1.3168 and European Euro at 1.5360.

 (5) Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
 Pension value for each of Messrs.
-O'Driscoll, Sanchez and Kouchnir, are the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom, United States and France respectively.
+O'Driscoll and Sanchez and Ms. Martin, are the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom, United States and France respectively.

-(6) All other compensation which totals more than \$50,000 and 10% of each NEOs salary:
+(6) All other compensation includes the following perquisites which total more than \$50,000 or 10% of each NEO's salary, and exceed 25% of the total value of perquisites of such NEO are as follows:

-• Mr. O'Driscoll - Housing (including gross-up) \$137,227,
+• Mr. O'Driscoll - Housing (including gross-up) \$138,719,

-• Mr. Sanchez - Schooling (including gross-up) \$166,732, Tax equalization (including gross-up) \$124,000; Housing (including gross-up) \$131,0167
+• Mr. Sanchez - Schooling (including gross-up) \$175,166, Tax equalization (including gross-up) \$136,707; Housing (including gross-up) \$131,017

-Mr. Kouchnir - Tax equalization (including gross-up) \$181,618, schooling (including gross up) \$83,271.
+• Ms. Martin - Tax equalization (including gross-up) \$137,319